jcushman/schemawaf/README.md

 ## Schema format

-The schema.json file follows this pattern:
+In theory the right format to use would be OpenAPI, but for now the schema.json file follows this pattern:

     {
       "version": 1,